tyqiangz/Final-Year-Project/README.md

 4. A Key Recovery Attack on MDPC with CCA Security Using Decoding Errors
 5. On the Decoding Failure Rate of QC-MDPC

-Note: I am only working on binary QC-MDPC matrices, hence by default all input vectors and matrices are to be in binary wherever neccesary.
+Note: I am only working on binary QC-MDPC matrices, hence by default all input vectors and matrices are to be in binary wherever necessary.

 ---
 **API Specification:**